DSAILatKAIST/DSAILatKAIST.github.io/pages/introduction/template.md

 ---

-{% include note.html content="This template is just one example and " %}
+{% include note.html content="This template is an example, so you don't have to follow this templates!" %}

 # **Title**